WELDING BODY PANELS WITH FLUX CORE

 Cut the end and leave about 1/4 inch of wire stick out.

 I’d also recommend getting a flux core nozzle which will allow you to see the wire as it makes contact with the sheet metal a little easier through your welding helmet.
+Being that there’s no active shielding gas, you don’t need the cup shape nozzle.

 Also make sure you have all your other personal protection equipment such as flammable wear, appropriate welding gloves, welding mask, welding blanket, proper respirator, and a fire extinguisher.

-FLUX CORE WELDING AUTO BODY PANELS
+FLUX CORE WELDING STEPS

 Next get your sheet metal setup.
 Make sure the sheet metal is the weldable kind and get it a clean with a wire wheel or sander.
 I’d also recommend practicing with a butt joint on some spare thin sheet metal as that will be the most common weld you’ll be doing on your project car.